What is vulvodynia?

-Vulvodynia is diagnosed after an exam by a health care provider (HCP).
-Your HCP will ask you questions about your medical and sexual history including when the discomfort started, what makes it worse/better and if you have had any recent localized infections.
-Next, your HCP may do a “cotton swab test.”
-He or she will hold a soft cotton-tipped applicator and gently touch different areas in the vestibule (the area outside and around the opening to the vagina) to help determine the location of the discomfort.
+Vulvodynia is usually diagnosed by your health care provider (HCP) when you go for a check-up and explain your symptoms of burning and discomfort in the vulva and no other cause is found.
+Your HCP will ask you questions about your medical and sexual history including when the discomfort started, what makes it worse/better, and if you have had any recent localized infections.
+Your HCP will likely check for any skin diseases and for vaginal infections such as a yeast infection.
+You HCP may do a “cotton swab test” in which a soft, moistened cotton-tipped applicator is gently touched to different areas in the vestibule (the area outside and around the opening to the vagina) to help determine the location of the discomfort.

 How is vulvodynia treated?

-Treatment for vulvodynia can be challenging and take time and may include: medicine (topical or oral), biofeedback, counseling, sexual counseling, physical therapy, and sometimes, surgery.
-Treatment is often managed by a specialist who has expertise in this condition.
+Treatment for vulvodynia can be challenging, takes time, and may include: medications (anti-depressants, creams and ointments), biofeedback, counseling, sexual counseling, physical therapy, nerve blocks, and rarely, surgery.
+Treatment is sometimes managed by a specialist who has expertise in this condition.
 Complementary therapies such as acupuncture have also been used.
 Comfort measures aimed at lowering pain and irritation may include:

 - Using a mild soap or just water to clean your vulva